httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 alternative service MAY provide any certificate, or even select TLS cipher suites that do not include authentication.

-A client MAY perform additional checks on the certificate that it is offered (if the server does not select an unauthenticated TLS cipher suite).
+A client MAY perform additional checks on the offered certificate (if the server does not select an unauthenticated TLS cipher suite).
 For instance, a client could examine the certificate to see if it has changed over time.

-In order to retain the authority properties of "http" URIs, and as stipulated by
-{{I-D.ietf-httpbis-alt-svc}}, clients MUST NOT use alternative services that identify a host other than that of the origin, unless the alternative service itself is strongly authenticated (as the origin's host).
-This is not currently possible for "http" URIs on cleartext transports.
+As stipulated by {{I-D.ietf-httpbis-alt-svc}}, clients MUST NOT use alternative services with a host other than the origin's, unless the alternative service itself is strongly authenticated (as the origin's host); for example, using TLS with a certificate that validates as per {{RFC2818}}.

 # Interaction with "https" URIs